E-Cigarettes Hook a New Generation of Teens

 So what do you tell smokers who want to quit?
 “Always support a quit attempt,” Glantz said, but they need to know that “for most people, using e-cigarettes makes it harder to quit.”
 When used properly with counseling and support and a disciplined quit plan, as with FDA-approved cessation products, e-cigarettes may be effective in quitting, he said.

 Prevention works better than trying to recover from a nicotine addiction.
 Nationally, policies to limit youth tobacco use have tended to start locally.
 In Lane County, “there’s evidence that use of e-cigarettes may be leading to use of other tobacco products,” says Christy Inskip, coordinator of the Lane County Tobacco Prevention and Education Program.
 In 2014, she and her colleagues documented tactics proven to target youth and vulnerable populations, such as people of color, those with lower incomes, disabilities and rural residents.
-They include varied pricing of cigarellos, flavored little cigars that can be sold individually, which cost 69 cents in Florence, with higher tobacco use rates, and $1.18 in Eugene.
+They include varied pricing of flavored little cigars and cigarillos, which can be sold individually, which cost 69 cents in Florence, with higher tobacco use rates, and $1.18 in Eugene.

 In another tactic, local stores get $10,000 a year to allow the tobacco company to place and advertise its products where it wants, such as near candy and at a child’s eye level, Inskip says.
 “The industry is exploiting local retailers,” she says.